Venture capital: Origins of modern venture capital

 Before World War II (1939–1945) venture capital was primarily the domain of wealthy individuals and families.
 J.P.
 Morgan, the Wallenbergs, the Vanderbilts, the Whitneys, the Rockefellers, and the Warburgs were notable investors in private companies.
 In 1938, Laurance S. Rockefeller helped finance the creation of both Eastern Air Lines and Douglas Aircraft, and the Rockefeller family had vast holdings in a variety of companies.
 Eric M. Warburg founded E.M.
 Warburg & Co. in 1938, which would ultimately become Warburg Pincus, with investments in both leveraged buyouts and venture capital.
 The Wallenberg family started Investor AB in 1916 in Sweden and were early investors in several Swedish companies such as ABB, Atlas Copco, and Ericsson in the first half of the 20th century.

-Only after 1945 did "true" venture capital investment firms begin to emerge, notably with the founding of American Research and Development Corporation (ARDC) and J.H.
+Only after 1945 did modern venture capital investment firms begin to emerge, notably with the founding of American Research and Development Corporation (ARDC) and J.H.
 Whitney & Company in 1946.

 Georges Doriot, the "father of venture capitalism", along with Ralph Flanders and Karl Compton (former president of MIT) founded ARDC in 1946 to encourage private-sector investment in businesses run by soldiers returning from World War II.
 ARDC became the first institutional private-equity investment firm to raise capital from sources other than wealthy families.
 Unlike most present-day venture capital firms, ARDC was a publicly traded company.
 ARDC's most successful investment was its 1957 funding of Digital Equipment Corporation (DEC), which would later be valued at more than $355 million after its initial public offering in 1968.
 This represented a return of over 1200 times its investment and an annualized rate of return of 101% to ARDC.

 Former employees of ARDC went on to establish several prominent venture capital firms including Greylock Partners, founded in 1965 by Charlie Waite and Bill Elfers; Morgan, Holland Ventures, the predecessor of Flagship Ventures, founded in 1982 by James Morgan; Fidelity Ventures, now Volition Capital, founded in 1969 by Henry Hoagland; and Charles River Ventures, founded in 1970 by Richard Burnes.
 ARDC continued investing until 1971, when Doriot retired.
 In 1972 Doriot merged ARDC with Textron after having invested in over 150 companies.

-John Hay Whitney (1904–1982) and his partner Benno Schmidt (1913–1999) founded J.H.
-Whitney & Company in 1946.
-Whitney had been investing since the 1930s, founding Pioneer Pictures in 1933 and acquiring a 15% interest in Technicolor Corporation with his cousin Cornelius Vanderbilt Whitney.
-Florida Foods Corporation proved Whitney's most famous investment.
-The company developed an innovative method for delivering nutrition to American soldiers, later known as Minute Maid orange juice and was sold to The Coca-Cola Company in 1960.
-J.H.
-Whitney & Company continued to make investments in leveraged buyout transactions and raised $750 million for its sixth institutional private-equity fund in 2005.